theopjones/voice-typing/README.md

 `model`  This configuration option selects which model to use.
 The models vary by file size and performance required in the computer being used.
 The model options are the same as in Whisper.

 `energy`  This configuration option selects the threshold of audio volume required for the program to determine that speech is ongoing and therefore to send recorded audio to whisper.
 Higher values mean a higher threshold for volume.
 Setting this parameter too low means that the program will sometimes detect speech ongoing when there is not speech ongoing.
 The effect of this will be to send empty audio files to Whisper for transcription.
 Whisper may detect phantom audio in these files and therefore generate text that does not correspond to anything spoken into the program.

+`auto_mic_off_time`   This configuration option sets how long the program will wait to shut off the microphone due to inactivity.